Shahzad654/Build-Clock-using-Javascripts/README.md

 # Build-Clock-using-Javascripts
-This project is about clock which is build JS
+This project is about clock which is build in JS